TheKompot/Eigenfaces/README.md

 When comparing our own PCA algorithm with sklearn-imported one, the average face from both is completely identical, however, the feature faces (principal components) seem to have lightning swapped, but other than that, are identical as well.

+##
-## Clustering and Classfication
+## Applying the theory (Clustering and Classfication)

-We used several images of famous mathematicians, namely Gauss, Neumann, Turing and Einstein and attempted to find person from our image dataset, that resembles each of the mathematicians the most.
+### Resemblance
+One ot the questions we investigated was finding people from our image dataset, that resemble famous mathematicians, namely Gauss, Neumann, Turing and Einstein.
-We performed the dimensionality reduction on our main dataset and transformed mathematician images using our trained PCA.
+First, we performed the dimensionality reduction on our main dataset and transformed mathematician images using our trained PCA.
-There was no need to use any clustering algorithm, we simply calculated the euclidean distance between the first 15 decomposed features between our main dataset and mathematicians and selected the closest ones.
+There was no need to use any clustering algorithm, we simply calculated the euclidean distance between the first 15 decomposed features between our main dataset and the mathematicians and selected the closest images from our dataset.

+The restults are as follows:
 ![Mathematicians](https://user-images.githubusercontent.com/93282067/213715362-900767de-1303-462a-a9dd-b5a3fb0923e7.png)

 ### Clustering Algorithms and Tuning
-The main goal of our clustering was to find groups of people from the Faculty of Mathematics, Physics and Informatics of Comenius University that looked the most alike.
+The second question we investigated, the main goal of creating a clustering was to find groups of people from the Faculty of Mathematics, Physics and Informatics of the Comenius University that looked the most alike.

 We tried 2 unsupervised algorithms, K-Means and Gaussian Mixture.
 We did not use any supervised methods, since we did not work with any labeled data.
 We basically had only two parameters for tuning:
 * Number of components